Subir008/Student_Management_System_Using_Hibernate/README.md

-# Student Management System Using Hibernet
+# Student Management System Using Hibernate
-This is a Student Management System made Using Hibernet Framework
+This is a Student Management System made Using Hibernate Framework

 -----